section-engineering-education/engineering-education/content/articles/functional-programming-with-java-lambda/index.md

   - url: /engineering-education/functional-programming-with-java-lambda/hero.jpg
     alt: Functional Programming with Java Lambda Hero Image
 ---
 Java is an object-oriented-programming language.
-It recommends encapsulation of all variables and methods of the class.
+It provides for encapsulation of all variables and methods of the class.
 <!--more-->
-That is, code blocks before Java 8 are done with classes and objects.
+That is, code blocks before Java version 8 are done with classes and objects.
 The process of passing a behaviour to methods takes extra work and load.

 This is because we are passing a class with another attribute.

-In java 8, Lambda was introduced to represent the Functional interface of java.
+In Java 8, Lambda was introduced to represent the functional interface of Java.
 This means that lambdas expression is the expression of functional interface.

 Lambda was introduced to implement behaviour code.
 This code makes it easier through the creation of a function that performs a specific task.
 Also, this code does not belong to any existing class thus treated as a value.

-At the end of the article, the reader will be able to understand java functional programming. assigning lambdas to an interface. working with lambda expression with a different number of parameters. the reader will also be able to convert the object or class method to lambdas function with less code.
+At the end of the article, the reader will be able to understand Java functional programming. assigning lambdas to an interface. working with lambda expression with a different number of parameters. the reader will also be able to convert the object or class method to lambdas function with less code.
 The reader will also understand the importance of using function programming

 ### Prerequisites
 The reader should have: